Meeting-Baas/meeting-bot-as-a-service/integrations-using-third-party-software/make-to-airtable-llm-brief/make-to-airtable-llm-brief.md

-# Automate Meeting Transcription and Summarization with Make and AI Meeting Bot
+# Automate Meeting Transcription and Summarization with Make and Meeting Baas

 This guide walks through setting up a Make workflow to automate video meeting recording, transcription, summarization, and synchronization of insights to an Airtable database.
-It leverages the OpenAI API for data analysis and summarization, and AI Meeting Bot for video meeting recording and data access.
+It leverages the OpenAI API for data analysis and summarization, and Meeting Baas for video meeting recording and data access.

 ## Prerequisites

 - Make account
 - Airtable account
-- AI Meeting Bot API access
+- Meeting Baas API access
 - OpenAI API key

 ### Step 1: Set Up Make Account